sveawebpay/php-integration/README.md

         ->setDescription('Korv med bröd')
         ->setArticleNumber('321')
         ->setTemporaryReference('231') // optional.
 Checkout orders only.
 Will not be applicable for other order types.
+        ->setMerchantData('tasty') // optional.
+Checkout orders only.
+Set data which is not displayed to end-users but is available in the backend
         ->setName('Fork');

     $discountItem = WebPayItem::fixedDiscount()